-Taylor Swift's Women's March Tweet Voices Her Support & It's So Important
+Taylor Swift's Women's March Tweet Is So Important

 Many of the celebrities who were outspoken supporters of the Hillary Clinton campaign showed up to Saturday's massive Women's March on Washington.
 One celeb who notably did not endorse Hillary Clinton even gave a shoutout to the march.
 Taylor Swift tweeted her support for the Women's March on Saturday, writing: "so much love, pride, and respect for those who marched.
 I'm proud to be a woman today, and every day. #WomensMarch."